janKekanSan/jankekansan.github.io/pages/sona/mi-sina.md

 >
 > We [action]

-You'll notice that [mi]{.tp} is translated as "I" or "we," even though the word didn't change.
-In Toki Pona, words can refer to any number of people or things, and they don't change to do that!
+You'll notice that [mi]{.tp} can be translated as "I" or "we"- it can be singular or plural, even though the word didn't change.
+In Toki Pona, words can refer to any number of people or things!

-Then, here are the English interpretations for [sina]{.tp}:
+Then, if a sentence started with [sina]{.tp}, you could read it in any of these
+ways:

 > You are [description]
 >